 The Perfect Host: This is the premise.
 An attempted bank robber on the run fibs his way into the dinner party of a nebbish guy played by David Hyde Pierce, and threatens him with a knife once he's discovered only to pass out from some drugged wine the latter served earlier.
 Turns out not only is Pierce's character utterly Ax-Crazy, but he's also the police lieutenant investigating the robbery.

-The Perfect Weapon: In this Jeff Speakman vehicle, a group of thugs attempt to mug Speakman's character, not realizing that: 1) he is a kenpo karate master; and 2) he had just been chasing down the man who killed his sensei and failed to catch him.
+The Perfect Weapon: In this Jeff Speakman vehicle, a gang attempts to mug Speakman's character, not realizing that: 1) he is a kenpo karate master; 2) his sensei/surrogate father figure has just been murdered; and 3) the murderer has just eluded him.
 What happens next is pretty much what you'd expect to happen to a bunch of thugs who catch a martial arts master in the worst of all possible moods.

 The Phantom of the Opera (1989): Three men decide to rob Erik after learning about his wealth.
 One gets stabbed, one gets his head sliced off and the last one gets stabbed and flayed.